Name: Christina Jackson

 Officer Position: Conference Chair

-Bio: Erin Smith holds a B.S. in Sociology from Georgia College & State University and is currently pursuing a M.Ed. in Higher education Leadership at Mercer University, where she serves as the Graduate Assistant for Leadership Development in Campus Life.
-This position oversees the functions of over 160 student organizations, manage policy procedures, and support the new Mercer Leadership Fellows program for first-year students.
-Upon graduation in May of 2025, she aspires to continue her journey in higher education student affairs.
+Bio: Erin Smith holds a B.S. in Sociology from Georgia College & State University and a M.Ed. in Higher Education Leadership at Mercer University.
+Her passion for higher education began when she served as a graduate assistant for Leadership Development in Campus Life at Mercer University, overseeing the functions of over 160 student organizations, managing policy procedures, and supporting the new Mercer Leadership Fellows program for first-year students.
 As the newly elected Conference Chair-Elect, Erin looks forward to contributing to GCPA’s vision by creating opportunities that inspire and empower our local communities.
 Outside of work, Erin enjoys spending time watching Netflix, playing with her dog, and soaking in the beauty of nature.

 Name: Velina Carey